Posing for solo photo shoots

 Our insider tips to get stunning photos every time

-A portrait session of just you can be overwhelming.
-“What do I do with my hands/body/face????”
+A portrait session alone can be overwhelming.
+"What do I do with my hands/body/face????"
 Our photographers are seasoned pros at capturing your essence and your best angles to get the perfect shot.
-But for those of you who’d like a few more pointers, we’ve got some tips on posing for your solo photoshoot!
+But for those of you who'd like a few more pointers, we've got some tips on posing for your solo photoshoot!

 Think about your goals: what are the photos for?
 What are you trying to convey?
 Are there any example photos you love?